questdb/questdb.io/blog/2021-06-16-high-cardinality-time-series-data-performance.md

 QuestDB hits maximum throughput with 1M devices during this run, with other systems performing better than on the AWS instance.
-We can assume that TimescaleDB is disk-bound as results change dramatically based on difference between the tests run on the EC2 instance.
-QuestDB performance peaks when using four workers and slows down at sixteen, which is likely due to contention between the threads.
+We can assume that TimescaleDB is disk-bound as results change dramatically based on the difference between the tests run on the EC2 instance.
+QuestDB performance peaks when using four workers and slows down at 16 workers.

-One key observation is that QuestDB handles high-cardinality better with 16 workers.
-When cardinality is low, using fewer threads leads to an overall higher maximum throughput, but a steeper drop in ingestion rates when going from 1M devices to 10M.
+One key observation is that QuestDB handles high-cardinality better with more workers.
+Conversely, when cardinality is low, fewer threads lead to an overall higher maximum throughput and a steeper drop in ingestion rates when going from 1M devices to 10M.
 The reason for lower maximum throughput when adding more workers is due to increased thread contention:

 <Screenshot
   alt="High-cardinality time series benchmark results showing ingestion performance of QuestDB when using four versus 16 threads"